Lordship of Diepholz: The East-Frisian and Dutch branches of the Diepholz dynasty

 Rudolf IV, succeeded his father as sovereign of Diepholz in 1484, thanks to the premature death of his older brother, Konrad XI (died 1483), who had left progeny by an unknown partner.
 Konrad XI's son, Otto von Diepholt, married the Frisian noblewoman, Anna Remets Ubbena, sister of Dr. Hayo "Hermannus Phrysius" Hompen, humanist scholar, Imperial Councillor and correspondent of Erasmus, and half-sister of Wilhelm Ubbena, Chancellor of East-Frisia.

 Otto was initially a commander of the forces of Count Edzard I of East-Frisia in the Saxon Feud, but later became a supporter and legate of the Habsburg dynasty in the Netherlands, who appointed him as imperial warden in Amersfoort in 1538.
 He was buried in Emden around 1540.

 Otto's eldest son, Coenraat van Diepholt (died 1572), married Fransken van IJsselstein, daughter of Christoffel van IJsselstein and the illegitimate niece of Floris van Egmont, Count of Buren.
 He was Marshal of the Nether-Bishopric (Nedersticht) of Utrecht and Montfoort and acted as castellan of Abcoude.
 Coenraat's children, Floris and Francisca, left progeny in the Netherlands and Germany.

-Jost von Diepholt (died after 1573), Otto's second son, married Almuth Ukena, whose father was a bastard son of Count Uko Cirksena of East-Frisia (brother of Edzard I).
+Jost von Diepholt (died after 1573), Otto's second son, married Almuth Ukena, whose father, Rudolph Cirksena, was a bastard son of Enno I of East Frisia, (brother of Edzard I of East Frisia).
 This couple became the ancestors of the noble Von Diepholt family of East-Frisia.